devraven-io/docs/docs/account-settings/global-alert-settings.md

 sidebar_position: 1
 ---

-# Global Alert Channels
+# Notification Settings

-Global Alert Settings allow you to configure alert channels that can be commonly used across monitors in your Workspace for receiving alerts.
+Notification Settings allow you to configure alert channels that can be commonly used across monitors in your Workspace for receiving alerts.
 For example: if Slack integration is enabled for your Workspace, all monitors will be able to send alerts to the integrated Slack channel.

 ### Email Address